The Importance of Sleep

 Turns out, sleep is crucial for our overall health!

 It’s after midnight and you’ve been trying to sleep for hours but just can’t seem to drift off.
 When you finally do, your partner starts snoring so loudly that you keep waking up.
 Restless nights like these are all too familiar for many boomers who find it increasingly difficult to get a good night’s sleep.
+Given the importance of sleep, knowing how to improve your slumber is important.

 Although each individual is different, boomers ages 64 or younger need an average of seven to nine hours of sleep each night.
 Those 65 or older need seven to eight hours, according to the National Sleep Foundation.

-THE NECESSITY OF SLEEP
+THE IMPORTANCE OF SLEEP

 Insufficient or poor quality sleep is associated with a number of health issues, including diabetes, heart attacks, stroke, obesity and depression, according to the Centers for Disease Control and Prevention.